Thursday, March 26, 2020

 Place the roast beef in the greased crock-pot

-with the onions and garlic and pour the liquid on top.
+and pour the liquid on top.

 Add some pepper and salt.